Solar Panel Cost — Exactly How Much Are They?

 Pay Back Period

 A popular metric in Solar Evaluation is your “Pay Back Period”.
 In other words, the period of time it will take for your solar investment to “break-even” and pay for itself with electrical savings.
-In the example above, the payback period is 8.23 years.
-We strive to show our customers a payback period of around 8 years.
+In the example above, the payback period is 10.13 years.
+We strive to show our customers a payback period of ten years or so, often less.
 If we simply cannot due to their circumstances, then solar might not be the best investment for their situation.
 There are other ways to save money and help the planet!